skfatima-codes/skfatima-codes/README.md

 ---

-### 👯 I’m looking to collaborate on
+### 🚀 Excited to work on
-- Beginner Python projects
+- Beginner-friendly Python projects to strengthen coding fundamentals
+- Wants to learn python libraries
-- Java beginner projects
+- Simple Java projects for learning and practice
+- Small open-source contributions suitable for beginners

 ### 🤝 Interested in
 - Python libraries (NumPy, Pandas, Matplotlib)